13 January . 2020

 Kevin also suggests looking for signs you’ll have like-minded people around you.
 “If you have young ones, look for kids playing in green spaces and riding their bikes,” he says.
 “If you care about fitness opportunities nearby, look for joggers.
 Love dogs?
 Check for people walking their dogs and find the closest dog park.”

 During your first drive through a new community, the amenities you admired online should be abuzz with activity.
 Check out first-hand just how close parks, schools, and shopping and dining are to your potential new home.
-You might even take a walk through a centrally-located park, where you can strike up a conversation with those that know the community best – the current residents.
+You might even take a walk through a centrally-located park, where you can strike up a conversation with those that know the community best – the current homeowners.

 “With a community like Nexton, you’re not just investing in a home, you’re investing in a neighborhood and a sense of community,” Kevin says.
 “You’ll learn more just driving through than with any online research.”